ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 * The {@link module:ui/search/text/searchtextview~SearchTextView#infoView `infoView`} property displays additional information about the search results.
 * The {@link module:ui/search/text/searchtextview~SearchTextView#filteredView `filteredView`} is a view filtered by the search query.
 Remember to specify the {@link module:ui/search/filteredview~FilteredView#filter `filter()`} and {@link module:ui/search/filteredview~FilteredView#focus `focus()`} methods for this view.

-Some sub-components and classes that can help with better results presentation:
+Some sub-components and classes that can help with better presentation of the results:

 * The {@link module:ui/search/searchresultsview~SearchResultsView `SearchResultsView`} component hosts the filtered and the information views.
 It is a sub-component of the {@link module:ui/search/text/searchtextview~SearchTextView `SearchTextView`}.
 * The {@link module:ui/autocomplete/autocompleteview~AutocompleteView `AutocompleteView`} component lists proposed results when the user starts typing and hides them when it is out of focus.
 It extends the {@link module:ui/search/text/searchtextview~SearchTextView `SearchTextView`} class.